 Total caffeine includes all forms of caffeine from energy drinks to coffee (all coffee drinks) tea and chocolate.
-If you need that stimulation and energy, talk to your doctor about natural alternatives like hydrogenated water.
+If you need that stimulation and energy, talk to your doctor about natural alternatives like hydrogenated water and ozone water.

 Frappé-Ing It All Up – Iced Coffee Coffee While Pregnant?

 It is safe for you to consume caffeine and to drink iced coffee while pregnant.
 There are numerous studies that show an association between caffeine intake and negative effects on your pregnancy.

 there are no 100% conclusive studies in either direction that say you should absolutely not drink coffee while pregnant.
 It is my advice and suggestion that you stick to the limit of 200 mg per day and, better still, half that amount.